KisaragiEffective/ResoniteImportHelper/README.md

 Containing folder can be found in `Assets/ZZZ_TemporalAsset/Run_{date}-{time}`.

 * The file ending with `.gltf` - The converted gLTF file. \
-    The name determined from your input.
+    The name is determined from your input.
 For example, Mafuyu will be exported as `Mafuyu.gltf`.
 * Backlink-related files.
 These file will not be created if original hierarchy not a Prefab.
   * `serialized_local_modification.prefab` - Used for backlink. \
       Created if the Prefab instance has yet-saved [overrides](https://docs.unity3d.com/2022.3/Documentation/Manual/PrefabInstanceOverrides.html).